au-ts/cogent/doc/reference/types.rst

      (U8, (U16, U16), (U8, (Bool, U32)))
      (U8, ((U16, U16), U8, Bool, U32))

 Record Types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A record type is similar to a C struct, or a Haskell data type in record syntax.
-It consist of arbitrary many *fields*, where each field has a name and a type.
-Accordingly, a record type expression has the following syntax:
+A record type is similar to a C ``struct``, or a Haskell data type in record syntax.
+It consist of arbitrarily many *fields*, where each field has a name and a type.
+A record type expression has the following syntax:

   *AtomType*:
     | ``(`` *MonoType* ``)``